-As a brand manager, CMO, or marketer, it's your job to make sure your brand identity is consistent, relevant, and sends out the right message to your audience.
+As a brand, creative, or marketing manager, it's your job to make sure your brand identity is consistent and controlled, while sending out the right message to your audience.

-With so many different roles involved when creating marketing content these days—with the added pressure of churning it out quickly and with quality—it can be so easy for a well-meaning marketing campaign to quickly turn into a real branding blunder.
+With so many different roles involved when creating brand assets these days—including the pressure of churning it out quickly and with quality—it can be so easy for a well-meaning marketing campaign to quickly turn into a real branding blunder.

 Get to the source of the inconsistency